SarahBednarsh/dotNet5782_9845_9065/README.md

 to check later: do we need to put thisses in the constructer functions?

-DAL: remember to add basic logic for handling the data lists
+DAL: remember to add basic logic for handling the data lists!!!
+location: combine longitude and latitude
+initialize: change to Datetime.minval
 BL: exceptions